UtkarshKayasth/To-Do-List/README.md

 2. Select a task and click the **delete button** (trash icon) to remove it from the list.
 3. All tasks are saved to `tasklist.txt` and loaded automatically on reopening the application.

-## Screenshots
-Add screenshots of the application to show its functionality visually.

 ## Contributing
 Feel free to fork the repository and submit pull requests with improvements or additional features.